 Prepare the seasoned roast the night before and chop your veggies too.
 You can keep them in the covered crockpot liner (assuming it's not ceramic) or in gallon-sized baggies in the fridge.
-In the morning, just pull everything out of the fridge and place it into the slow cooker.
+In the morning, just pull everything out of the fridge and place it into the slow cooker on low heat.

 The best type of roast to use is actually a top round roast.
 This is because it doesn't have as much fat and it's cheaper too.

 Yes and no. You'll want enough liquid to create a base in the slow cooker, but you don't need enough to submerge anything as the meat and veggies will release their own juices as they cook.
 Adding liquid to the crock pot will help to develop flavors and prevent food from sticking to the liner.

 Yes, the longer it cooks, the more the collagen breaks down and melts, making the meat more tender as a result.
 When collagen breaks down, it turns into gelatin (picture unsolid jello), and this coats the meat making it juicy and silky in texture.
 Then when cold, it solidifies, only to melt when reheated again.